 But all of these options may still not be enough for the type of young mathematician that Epsilon Camp targets.
 These children yearn to think deeper and over longer periods of time.
 While acceleration and contest training can be appropriate activities, enriching and stretching discussions such as those that take place in many math circles are an important piece.

 The acute minds of the few mathematically profoundly gifted students in the nation deserve intervention and tailored instruction.
 Epsilon Camp serves this need in the summer for students who are at least 7 years old but not yet 12 years while at camp.
-(Epsilon Camp strongly recommends that those who will be 11 in summer 2017 and have not attended Epsilon Camp in the past, apply to the MathPath summer camp for students 11-14 years of age.)

 We endeavor to encourage blossoming early interest with suitable instruction.
 The formative experience Epsilon Camp provides is appropriate for a future mathematician, but also of great value for those who later choose another career path.
 We provide the setting for social and academic growth, where children can meet their intellectual peers who are of their age, and for strengthening a community network.